Sv443/ComputerCraft-Projects/README.md

 - [NTP](./NTP/) - Network time system and timestamp format implemented in-game
     - [NTP-Server](./NTP/NTP-Server) - Serves an ingame timestamp via wireless modem
     - [NTP-Clock](./NTP/NTP-Clock) - A clock that displays the ingame time, day and day of the week
-- [WIP: RedstoneGates](./RedstoneGates/) - Various configurable redstone gates that are computer based
+- [RedstoneGates](./RedstoneGates/) - Various configurable redstone gates and circuits that are computer based
 - [TODO: Turtle](./Turtle/) - Various scripts for the turtle